 Marrying the Wrong Person

-With divorce rates still around 50%, and many who separate in their 40s, a common regret for many is in the person they chose to spend their life with—as they realize they really weren’t as compatible as they seemed.
+With divorce rates still around 50 percent, and many who separate in their 40s, a common regret for many is in the person they chose to spend their life with—as they realize they really weren’t as compatible as they seemed.

 “Regardless of who filed [for divorce], it pretty much comes down to the fact that we were wrong about the ‘forever’ part,” says J. Hope Suis, a relationship specialist who runs the website Hope Boulevard.
 “For those who are still married, another 40% have misgivings about their choice for spouse.
 There is so much we learn about ourselves and life as we mature, and getting married young or too quickly often leads to feelings of general dissatisfaction.”

 Failing to Find a Work/Life Balance

 We spend much of our 20s and 30s working so that we can afford the life we want in our 40s and beyond—but that can come at the expense of actually living, especially in our 24-7 connected world of today.